 On Thursday night, the band performed in Miami's Little Haiti neighborhood.
 Lead singer Win Butler says the new album was heavily influenced by the band's travels in Haiti.
 His wife and bandmate Regine Chassagne also is Haitian.

 Haitian musicians playing horns and drums snaked through the crowd before Arcade Fire took the stage.
-The band scattered Haitian Creole phrases and references to Haiti's ongoing rebuilding efforts throughout the show, which was a fundraiser for the Little Haiti Cultural Center and Partners in Health.

 With Red Sox in World Series, TV ratings rebound

 With the Boston Red Sox back in the World Series, television ratings jumped for the opener.

 Boston's 8-1 win over the St. Louis Cardinals drew an 8.6 national rating, a 14 share and 14.4 million viewers, Nielsen Media Research said Thursday.

 The rating was up 13 percent from the 7.6/12 for San Francisco's 8-3 victory over Detroit last year, which was a record low for a World Series opener.
 Wednesday night's game was seen by 14.4 million viewers, an 18 percent increase from 12.2 million last year and the most-watched Series opener since the Giants' 11-7 win over Texas in 2010 was seen by 15 million.

 Wednesday's game peaked with 16.9 million viewers during the second inning, when the Red Sox scored twice and took a 5-0 lead.